levidu/Ptracer-Syscall-and-sig-tracer-using-C/progress.md

 Description
 ----------
 Common group goals:
-We all need to understand how pracer() and stracer() work.
+We all need to understand how ptracer() and stracer() work.

 Progress report update:
-Now we can an understanding on how pracer() works.
+Now we have an understanding on how ptrace() works.

 Task table
 ----------